Conveniently located to serve Newport Beach

-Chemical peels are topical skin treatments that help to reduce signs of aging as well as treat a variety of skin conditions.
+Chemical peels in Newport Beach are topical skin treatments that help to reduce signs of aging as well as treat a variety of skin conditions.
 Chemical peels consist of various solutions that are applied to the skin to induce peeling resulting in the removal of the damaged outer layers of skin.
 Peels are classified as light, medium or deep, depending on the depth of penetration and amount of skin removed.
 Light peels are the most gentle and are also referred to as refreshing or lunchtime peels.
 Medium and deep peels induce more injury to the skin resulting in more dramatic results, though require a longer recovery.

 Chemical peels are used to treat sun damage, freckles, melasma, some types of acne, enlarged pores, fine lines, wrinkles and pre-skin cancers.
 Chemical peels help to rejuvenate dull, dry, discolored skin and may be applied to the face, neck, chest and back of hands.
 Chemical peels help to improve skin tone and texture, which creates a brighter, smoother and more youthful appearance.